This article sets out what claimants have to prove to successfully establish a clinical negligence claim and receive a compensation award.

 The Bolam Test

-The famous case of Bolam v Friern Hospital Management Committee 1 WLR 582 concerned a patient who was suffering from depression and was voluntarily admitted to the defendant hospital to undergo electroconvulsive therapy (ECT).
+The famous case of Bolam v Friern Hospital Management Committee 1 WLR 582 concerned a patient who had depression and was voluntarily admitted to the defendant hospital to undergo electroconvulsive therapy (ECT).
 ECT was delivered without any muscle relaxant drugs and the patient was unrestrained apart from the presence of nursing staff to prevent him from falling off the bed.
 During the treatment, he sustained violent muscle spasms causing him to fracture both hips.

 He pursued a claim, firstly on the ground that had he been warned of this risk he would not have undergone the treatment, and secondly on the ground that had he received the muscle relaxant drug his injuries would not have occurred.
 The defence maintained there was no requirement to explain the risk of treatment unless specifically asked to do so by the patient.
 It was held that a doctor was not guilty of negligence if he has acted in accordance with a practice accepted as proper by a responsible body of medical men skilled in that particular art.